sattlerc/hott-reading-course/README.md

 **Note**.
 This course is run as a self-study reading course.
-Therefore, you must have the capacity and motivation to read and digest material without teacher presence.
+Therefore, you must have the motivation and capacity to digest material without teacher presence.

 ## Teaching team